mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Lives here?
 What do you mean?"

-Kip was confused, but then noticed that the kaln had been staring wide-eyed at something behind him.
-Kip turned around quickly with his torch held high and caught the nose of a woman dressed in a robe of feathers and thin woven reeds, covered with blue luminescent flow tattoos.
+Kipnu was confused, but then noticed that the kaln had been staring wide-eyed at something behind him.
+Kipnu turned around quickly with his torch held high and caught the nose of a woman dressed in a robe of feathers and thin woven reeds, covered with blue luminescent flow tattoos.
 In her left hand was a wooden spear as tall as she was.
-She grunted with fury at the fire, and yanked the torch from Kip's grasp with ease.
-Kip and the child began to run, but Kip struggled to see in the dark and tripped on a root after only a few steps.
-The woman ran after the child, but in a last ditch effort to save hae Kip grabbed the woman's legs and toppled her to the ground along with the torch.
-Her body twisted in an instant, wrestling free from Kip's grasp, and she jumped forward to search for the child but the darkness and leaves had veiled hae path.
-The woman stood frustrated for a few moments before turning her attention back to Kip.
+She grunted with fury at the fire, and yanked the torch from Kipnu's grasp with ease.
+Kipnu and the child began to run, but Kipnu struggled to see in the dark and tripped on a root after only a few steps.
+The woman ran after the child, but in a last ditch effort to save hae Kipnu grabbed the woman's legs and toppled her to the ground along with the torch.
+Her body twisted in an instant, wrestling free from Kipnu's grasp, and she jumped forward to search for the child but the darkness and leaves had veiled hae path.
+The woman stood frustrated for a few moments before turning her attention back to Kipnu.
 She walked toward him with a furious look on her face, crushing the torch under her bare foot.

 She grabbed him by the shirt and demanded, "What do you know of Linyu?!"

-Kip remained silent in shock.
-The luminescent ink in her skin was reflecting off of Kip's terrified face and illuminating her own.
-Kip tried to wrestle free, but Setre drew her spear close to his neck.
+Kipnu remained silent in shock.
+The luminescent ink in her skin was reflecting off of Kipnu's terrified face and illuminating her own.
+Kipnu tried to wrestle free, but Setre drew her spear close to his neck.

 "Running is futile.
 Trust me, nobody here wants you dead."